-Health Support Service Metro Student Health Services (201) 692-2437 Florham Student Health Services (973)-443-8535
+Health Support Services Metro Student Health Services (201) 692-2437 Florham Student Health Services (973)-443-8535

-The Metro Student Health Services of the Metropolitan Campus is located in the Student Union Building.
+The Metro Student Health Services of the Metropolitan Campus is in the Student Union Building.
 It is open eight hours a day 9-5pm Monday to Friday, during the academic year, and during intersession and summer sessions.
-Hours of operation are posted at the Wellness Center.
-If you need to be seen by a nurse, the nursing hours are 10-12pm and 2-4pm.

 The Florham Student Health Services is located at 285 Madison Avenue, Madison, NJ 07940.
 Their hours include Monday - Friday 9:00 AM to 5:00 PM.
 Appointments are recommended to decrease students' waiting time and for better service.
-Student Health Service is closed Monday to Friday 5:00 PM to 9:00 AM; Holidays, Saturday and Sunday: Emergency Care/Evaluations can be obtained at Morristown Memorial Hospital ER per assistance of Public Safety and/or Florham Park EMS.
+Student Health Service is closed Monday to Friday 5:00 PM to 9:00 AM; Holidays, Saturday, and Sunday: Emergency Care/Evaluations can be obtained at Morristown Memorial Hospital ER per assistance of Public Safety and/or Florham Park EMS.
 All registered students can receive health care services, including students who waived the University's Insurance.
 Medical/ Immunization Records must be on file.
 There is no fee/charge for Student Health Service visits; however, certain services, supplies, or medications dispensed may be subject to a discounted fee.